vanillasource/jaywire/README.md

 would mean that it always uses the same object.
 This is usually where a *Factory* is used, where the component is created with the *Factory* which can produce a correct instance of its dependency each time.
-A Factory however implies that a new object is created each time, which not be accurate so Java 8 uses the term `Supplier`.
+A Factory however implies that a new object is created each time, which might not be accurate so Java 8 uses the term `Supplier`.

 A dynamic dependency is therefore defined this way: